purrplingcat/NpcAdventures/docs/modding/content-packs.md

 ## Release a content pack
 See [content packs](https://stardewvalleywiki.com/Modding:Content_packs) on the wiki for general info.
 Suggestions:

+- Prefix your content pack folder with `[NA]`, like `[NA] Ashley companion`
-Add specific install steps in your mod description to help players:
+- Add specific install steps in your mod description to help players:

 ```
 [size=5]Install[/size]